Leveraging directed causal discovery to detect latent common causes: Experimental results

-As stated in Lemma~\ref{lemma 3}, the identifiability of our method is based on the assumption that the influence of latent noise is small.
-The sensitivity of our method to this assumption will now be empirically tested using modIGCI.
+As discussed in Section~\ref{section: reduction to common causes and directed causal discovery}, a key assumption underlying our heuristic is that in the case where $A \leftarrow C \rightarrow B$ is the true causal structure, applying manifold learning to $A,B$ samples should result in an approximate parametrisation of $C$.
+Intuitively, this happens if the influence of noise terms is small.
+That is if the influence of $n_A$ in $A=f(C,n_A)$ and $n_B$ in $B=g(C,n_B)$ does not preclude $C$ from being learnt.
+The sensitivity of our heuristic to this assumption will now be empirically tested using modIGCI.
 We synthetically generate both directed and common cause data from models which violate the assumption.
 Directed data is generated by sampling $A\in \mathcal{N}(0,1)$ and $u_A\in \mathcal{N}(0,1)$ and inputting to

 Common cause data is generated by sampling $T\in \mathcal{N}(0,1)$, $u_A\in \mathcal{N}(0,1)$ \& $u_B\in \mathcal{N}(0,1)$ and inserting to